Listen to the Podcast

 With that in mind, it creates a lot of tension, especially in the marketplace.
 That's one of the reasons why we're getting a lot of the whipsaw action, especially over here as you take a look at it with futures that we're down pretty big and then we got snapbacks.

-Overall, when you look at the days that are red, there's quite a lot more here than when you compare it over here.
+Overall, when you look at the red days, there's quite a lot more here than when you compare it over here.
 You have many more red days there that are coming into play recently.

 Now, some positive news for new investors